mezo-org/musd/docs/README.md

 ## Architectural Overview

-At it's simplest, the protocol mints mUSD (mezo usd stablecoins) tokens that are over-collateralized by BTC.
-This allows a user that _owns_ BTC to participate in the economy without _spending_ that BTC.
+The protocol allows Bitcoin holders to mint mUSD (mezo USD stablecoins) by using their BTC as collateral.
+This means users can access USD-denominated liquidity while keeping their Bitcoin investment intact.

 The primary components are how the...